GokitaU/football_web_scraping/README.md

-# football_data

-Contains scripts to the scrape data from transfermarkt.co.uk
+A collection of scripts in both Python & R which scrape information to do with football from various different locations.